RLabNYC/Rlab_FaceTracking_fuse/README.md

 # Importing and Exporting free 3D characters blendshapes with Maya

 First steps you need to have the LiveLink app downloaded onto your iPhone before you start this tutorial.
+There are multiple ways to have a fully rigged character and have a facial rig set up in minutes.

+1. Exporting blendshapes from Fuse and MakeHuman and importing into Maya

+#### Adobe Fuse to Mixamo:
+    - Once you have downloaded Fuse, go through the process of creating your custom character.
+Make your character look however you want.
+Keep the model simple and avoid facial hair or eyelashes.
+Once you are at the last step, Fuse has a button at the top of the screen to bring your character into Mixamo.
+Click on “send to mixamo”

 # Python Setup